vinod-amagi/amgdoc/ingest.md

 1. **mRSS**

-The mRSS format is usually customer specific and hence involves additional development time to create a custom endpoint to parse mRSS feed.
+The mRSS format is usually partner specific and hence involves additional development time to create a custom endpoint to parse mRSS feed.
 If the mRSS format follows closely with Amagi format, the development time for ingesting a new type of mRSS feed can be reduced.

 2. **API**